A Grassmann Manifold Handbook: Basic Geometry and Computational Aspects

-for all $\Delta \in T_P\Gr(n,p)$, where $\D f_P$ denotes the differential of $f$ at $P$.
 It is well known that the gradient for the induced Euclidean metric on a manifold is the projection of the Euclidean gradient $\grad^{\eucl}$ to the tangent space.
 For the Euclidean gradient to be well-defined, $f$ is to be understood as a smooth extension of the actual function $f$ to an open subset of $\Sym_n$.
 Therefore

 The function $f$ on $\Gr(n,p)$ can be lifted to the function $\bar{f}:=f \circ \pi^\SG$ on the Stiefel manifold.
 Again, when necessary, we identify $\bar f$ with a suitable differentiable extension.
 These two functions are linked by